 You’re probably wondering: “How does the merchant’s site know that YOU sent that visitor?”

-Your affiliate ID is included in a small file, called a cookie, that’s saved on the visitor’s computer identifying you as the referrer.
+Your affiliate ID is included in a small file, called a cookie.
+That file's saved on the visitor’s computer identifying you as the referrer.

-When that visitor buys something from the website, the cookie shares your affiliate ID, so the merchant instantly knows you were the referring affiliate and you’re due a commission on that sale.
+When that visitor buys something from the website, the cookie shares your affiliate ID.
+That way the merchant instantly knows you were the referring affiliate and you’re due a commission on that sale.

 Just be doubly sure you always use your correct affiliate ID in all links you place on websites, in emails, and on social media platforms.